 Each VLAN will need an IP address that can be used as the default gateway for its wireless clients, that’s why we need to create VLAN interfaces on the router.

-In the next part of this tutorial i’ll give you a configuration example where we will create a wireless network and two VLANs:
+In the next part of this lesson i’ll give you a configuration example where we will create a wireless network and two VLANs:

 - One VLAN for wireless users.